CodeShadowing95/alx-low_level_programming/0x00-hello_world/README.md

 3- Script that compiles a C file and creates an executable named cisfun</br>
 4- Prints exactly "Programming is like building a multilingual puzzle, followed by a new line</br>
 5- Prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line</br>
+6- Program that prints the size of various types on the computer it is compiled and run on</br>